miac-research/MARS-brainstem/README.md

 ### Hardware requirements

 While the inference can be run on CPU (>8 cores recommended), an NVIDIA GPU will greatly accelerate the calculation.
-The pre-built images support a wide range of NVIDIA GPUs, depending on the method used:

-- nnU-Net method: Compute capabilies from 7.5 (Turing, 2018) to 12.0 (Blackwell, 2024)
+The pre-built images support a wide range of NVIDIA GPUs from compute capability 5.0 (Maxwell, 2014) to 12.0 (Blackwell, 2024).
-- MD-GRU method: Compute capabilies from 5.0 (Maxwell, 2014) to 9.0 (Hopper, 2022)

 > [!NOTE]
-> [Legacy GPUs](https://developer.nvidia.com/cuda-legacy-gpus), such as the GTX 1080 or V100, are only compatible with the MD-GRU method or an older version ([1.0.3](https://github.com/miac-research/MARS-brainstem/pkgs/container/brainstem-nnunet/379140994?tag=1.0.3)) of the nnU-Net method.
+> For [legacy GPUs](https://developer.nvidia.com/cuda-legacy-gpus), such as the GTX 1080 or V100, use MD-GRU or an older version ([1.0.3](https://github.com/miac-research/MARS-brainstem/pkgs/container/brainstem-nnunet/379140994?tag=1.0.3)) of the nnU-Net method.
-> The latest GPUs, like the RTX 5090, are only supported by the current (version ≥1.0.4) nnU-Net method, and are not compatible with MD-GRU.
+> The latest Blackwell GPUs, such as the RTX 5090, are fully supported by recent versions (≥1.0.4) of the nnU-Net method.
+Additionally, while not officially supported, our testing indicates that the MD-GRU method also runs on Blackwell.

 ### nnU-Net algorithm using Apptainer